clayrisser/rancher-catalog/templates/grafana/0/README.md

 # grafana

-> Data visualization and monitoring with Prometheus integration
+> Data visualization and monitoring with prometheus integration

 ## Usage